WordPress/gutenberg/packages/block-editor/src/components/link-control/README.md

 -   Type: `Function`
 -   Required: No

 Custom search handler for suggestions.
-If specified, it's passed to `URLInput` as `__experimentalFetchLinkSuggestions`, if not, the default handler is used.
+If specified, it's passed to `URLInput` as `fetchLinkSuggestions`, if not, the default handler is used.

-Refer to URLInput's README.md for more details about `__experimentalFetchLinkSuggestions` and see the [createSuggestion](#createSuggestion) section of this file to learn more about suggestions.
+Refer to URLInput's README.md for more details about `fetchLinkSuggestions` and see the [createSuggestion](#createSuggestion) section of this file to learn more about suggestions.

 ### onChange